 If your business doesn’t yet qualify for an OnDeck loan (which requires at least 12 months in business and an annual revenue of $100K), Credibly might be your best bet.

 In business at least 6 months with $10K in monthly revenue

 Owner’s personal credit score is 500 or above

 |Visit the Credibly website|

-Credibly offers short-term loans and more traditional installment loans.
+Credibly (see our review) offers short-term loans and more traditional installment loans.
 The fees for short-term loans function a little differently than they do with a traditional loan, so if you’re interested in Credibly, you might want to become familiar with this type of product.